American Humanist Association: Reason Rally

 In 2012, the American Humanist Association co-sponsored the Reason Rally, a national gathering of "humanists, atheists, freethinkers and nonbelievers from across the United States and abroad" in Washington, D.C.
 The rally, held on the National Mall, had speakers such as Richard Dawkins, James Randi, Adam Savage, and student activist Jessica Ahlqvist.
-According to the Huffington Post, the event's attendance was between 8,000–10,000 while the Atlantic reported nearly 20,000.
+According to the Huffington Post, the event's attendance was between 8,000 and 10,000, while the Atlantic reported nearly 20,000.
 The AHA also co-sponsored the 2016 Reason Rally at the Lincoln Memorial.